bjartemisund/policy/privacy-policy.md

 ## How we collect, process and store information

-We in appear.in are committed to safeguarding the privacy of our users.
+We in Whereby are committed to safeguarding the privacy of our users.
 Our business model is to provide a paid service to users who need additional features on top of the FREE version, and does not rely on widespread collection of general user data.
 We will only collect and process information that we need to deliver the service to you, and to continue to maintain and develop the service.

-appear.in may collect, store and process various kinds of data, with different legal grounds, as listed below.
+Whereby may collect, store and process various kinds of data, with different legal grounds, as listed below.
 For the categories of data that require your consent, we will actively ask you for consent before collecting any data.
 You can give and revoke your consents at any time